Skip to main content

 • Filtering: CSV reports can reflect your filtering and selection.

-• Matching the search query: only incidents matching your current filtering criteria will be exported.
+• Matching the current filters and search query: only incidents matching your current filtering criteria will be exported.

-• All: all incidents belonging to the selected time period will be exported, regardless of the filters applied.
+• No filters: all incidents will be exported, regardless of the view or filters applied.

 • Separator: customize the separator of the report.